-Jesus rebukes the Pharisees and the teachers of the Law in Luke 11.
-These leaders were those who not only had the Word of God but held authority for the Word of God in the lives of others.
+In Luke 11, Jesus offers a series of rebukes to the Pharisees and the teachers of the Law.
+These leaders not only had the Word of God but held authority for the Word of God in the lives of others.
 This should stop us in our tracks as pastors, ministry leaders, elders, or anyone who has some role of authority in the lives of others.

 There are certain things about us – things we do and things inside of us – that are distasteful to Jesus.
 We must hear this side of Jesus’ teaching.
 We must reconsider whether we only take in Jesus’ loving, gentle words or whether we hear the comprehensive breadth of Jesus’ words.
 We must open our ears and hear even the words of rebuke as if they were spoken to us.